rzhlm/IUBH-habittracker/docs/stipulations.md

 - [x] Return longest streak of all habits
 - [x] Return longest streak for chosen habits

-- [ ] MAKE TESTS FOR FUNCS & METHODS
+- [x] MAKE TESTS FOR FUNCS & METHODS

-- default savefile creation
-- change default datefile
-to something prespecified

 OTHER TODO:
 - [x]  Habit has action & period